jasonk/universal-resolver/README.md

 a `lerna.json` or `package.json` file that indicates a monorepo and use that to figure out where the package directories are.

-If you don't have a monorepo config but you do you can fake it by putting a `universal-resolver.json` file
+If you don't have a monorepo config but you do have all your relevant repositories in one directory then you can fake it by putting a `universal-resolver.json` file in that upper directory, where it can be used to provide configuration for all the repositories in the directory.

 ## manual configuration ##